lmlib/lmlib/doc/index.rst

    *Version:* |release| (*Documentation:* |today|) --- Open-Source and for Python.

-This is the official documentation for `lmlib <https://pypi.org/project/lmLib/>`_, a signal processing library to efficiently analyze single- and multi-channel time series.
+This is the official documentation for `lmlib <https://pypi.org/project/lmLib/>`_, a signal processing library to efficiently analyze single- and multi-channel time series using linear state space models.

 **This library implements Recursive Least Squares (RLS) algorithms with**